 I cant say I use the flickr map much.
 It feels awkward.
 If I zoom out for the Canada and North American, I cannot seem to get the stuff mapped, until I zoom in to some level, e.g. for photos along my route west to east across Canada:

 I’ve likely geotagged less then half of my trip photos, precisely because it ought to be seamless, and not require such duct tape.

 I’m going to be looking at a pocket camera in the future that has GPS built in.

 Okay, tell me how wrong I am about making this easy or hard.
 Do you geo tag stuff that does not get it automatically?

-The Geotagging Photos With Duct Tape by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Geotagging Photos With Duct Tape by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.